Cray-HPE/csm-hotfixes/casmrel-785-Unbound-warm-Config-Reload/README.md

 Version of Shasta or CSM can be shasta-[1.4-1.5] or csm-[0.9-1.0].

 Increase-resources is helpful for systems with more than 3000 computes.
-The cray-dhcp-unbound pod resources go from 2CPU->4CPU and memory from 2GB to 4GB.
+The cray-dhcp-unbound pod resources go from 2CPU -> 4CPU and memory from 2GB -> 4GB.

 Examples: